 Pastor Jason grew up in East Dundee, Illinois, with his parents, brother, and countless pet turtles.
 He majored in religion, biology, and pre-medicine at Augustana College, Rock Island and worked in Chicago as a homeless shelter case manager with the Lutheran Volunteer Corps.
 He continued his education at both the Lutheran Theological Seminary at Philadelphia and Yale Divinity School before receiving his Master of Divinity with a concentration in urban/metropolitan ministry.
-During his studies he served in pastoral roles at Temple University’s Lutheran-Episcopal Campus Ministries and St. John’s Lutheran Church in Easton, Pennsylvania.
-Before coming to WPLC in December 2013, Pastor Jason worked as a hospital chaplain at Yale–New Haven Hospital.
+During his studies, he served in pastoral roles at Temple University’s Lutheran-Episcopal Campus Ministries and St. John’s Lutheran Church in Easton, Pennsylvania.
+Before coming to WPLC in December 2013, Pastor Jason worked as a hospital chaplain at Yale–New Haven Hospital specializing in pediatrics and palliative care.

-His passions for ministry include high liturgical worship, pastoral care, Christian education, community engagement, spiritual care research, and social ministry at homeless shelters, prisons, hospitals, and with other marginalized groups (e.g., LGBTQ and immigrants).
+His passions for ministry include historical liturgical worship, community engagement, administration, and social ministry at homeless shelters, prisons, hospitals, and with other marginalized groups (e.g., LGBTQ and immigrants).
 His favorite Gospel is Luke, especially the story of the Good Samaritan, as it is a continual reminder to love God and to love and show mercy to others and ourselves.
 Its implications are complex and rich, and it shapes and informs Pastor Jason’s ministry.

-In his spare time, Pastor Jason enjoys going to the gym, biking, hiking, spending time with family and friends, volunteering, the fine arts, attempting to both garden and cook new recipes, reading The Atlantic, and listening to NPR.
+In his spare time, Pastor Jason enjoys going to the gym, biking, hiking and exploring new restaurants with his boyfriend, volunteering, the fine arts, and keeping up with current events.

 Contact Pastor Jason at firstname.lastname@example.org